An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Meta-Evaluation of Automatic Evaluation Metrics

-We examined on all $3590$ simplification outputs in Task $2$.
-Each simplification output was classified as high quality (labeled as $1$) if it received a high rating (a score of $3$) from at least two out of three annotators across all dimensions (fluency, simplicity, and meaning preservation), and low quality (labeled as $0$) otherwise.
-We computed the correlation coefficients between these classifications and the metric scores.
-As we discussed in Section~\ref{sec:likert_scale_rating}, Newsela is different from other corpora for allowing significant meaning loss to prioritize simplicity.
-To reduce bias stemming from this particular dataset, we also calculated the correlation after excluding Newsela, i.e., only on Turk and ASSET (denoted as `T\&A').
-For each evaluation, we further divide simplification outputs based on the model (GPT-4 vs. Control-T5) to determine if there are differences in metrics' capabilities.
+We examine all $10,471$ model-generated simplification outputs in Task $2$.
+Each simplification output is classified as high quality (labeled as $1$) if it received a high rating (a score of $3$) from at least two out of three annotators across all dimensions (fluency, simplicity, and meaning preservation), and low quality (labeled as $0$) otherwise.
+We compute the correlation coefficients between these classifications and the metric scores.
+As we discussed in Section~\ref{sec:likert_scale_rating}, Newsela is different from other corpora in that it allows significant meaning loss to prioritize simplicity.
+To reduce bias stemming from this particular dataset, we also calculate the correlation after excluding Newsela, i.e., only on Turk, ASSET, and /or SimPA (denoted as `T\&A\&S' for overall and LLMs, and `T\&A' for Control-T5).
+The distributions of high-quality and low-quality outputs are generally highly imbalanced.
+For example, GPT-4 generates $2,593$ overall high-quality simplification outputs compared to just $299$ low-quality ones, potentially affecting correlation results.
+To address this, we only report correlations after downsampling.
+For each evaluation, we further divide simplification outputs based on the model to determine if there are differences in the metrics' capabilities.
+The results are summarized in Table~\ref{tab:metric_rating}.

-Results are summarized in Table~\ref{tab:metric_rating}.
-For Control-T5 simplification outputs, LENS exhibits some capability to distinguish quality, though it shows limited effectiveness overall.
-BERTScores indicate a stronger capability to distinguish quality, with correlations ranging from $0.64$ to $0.71$, which notably decrease to $0.33$ to $0.36$ when Newsela-derived simplification outputs are removed.
-For GPT-4 simplification outputs, neither BERTScores nor LENS are effective at distinguishing quality in simplifications.

-These results suggest that while these metrics can detect significant quality variations, they fall short when overall quality is high.
-Therefore, they may not be suitable or sensitive enough to evaluate advanced LLMs like GPT-4.
-To facilitate a more intuitive understanding, we also incorporate visualization (see Figure \ref{fig:meta-quality}).
-For GPT-4, regardless of the evaluation metric used, the scores of high and low-quality simplification outputs appear to blend, indicating the lack of discriminative capability.
-In contrast, Control-T5 shows a clear difference, with both LENS and BERTScores tending to give lower scores to low-quality simplification outputs and higher scores to high-quality ones.
-This differentiation is particularly pronounced in BERTScores, which show a more distinct separation between the evaluation scores of high and low-quality simplification outputs.
-Note that the majority of these low-quality simplification outputs stem from Newsela, thus this distinction becomes less apparent when excluding Newsela-derived simplifications.